 Find the red charge port connector.
 Unplug the battery from the charge port.

 Use the 14mm wrench to remove the charge port nut.
 Turn the nut counter clockwise until it releases from the threads.
 As the clearance is very tight you will have to place the wrench, turn, then replace the wrench head several times.

-Optional: You may use a heat gun or hair dryer to heat and soften the glue that holds this nut in place.
+Optional: You may use a heat gun on low heat setting or hair dryer to heat and soften the glue that holds this nut in place.
 Be careful not to apply too much heat to the wall of the battery box, or it will soften and break.